 Utica Enhanced Tuition Award

 Recently passed New York State Budget approves continuation of New York State Enhanced Tuition Award Program for up to an additional $3,000 per qualified student.

-Utica College is now even more committed to your college affordability, becoming a participating institution in the New York State Enhanced Tuition Award (ETA), the private institution counterpart to New York State's Excelsior Scholarship for public colleges and universities.
+Utica University is now even more committed to your college affordability, becoming a participating institution in the New York State Enhanced Tuition Award (ETA), the private institution counterpart to New York State's Excelsior Scholarship for public colleges and universities.

-The Enhanced Tuition Awards (ETA) program provides tuition awards to students who are New York State residents attending a participating private college located in New York State.
+The Enhanced Tuition Awards (ETA) program provides tuition awards to students who are New York State residents attending a participating private college or university located in New York State.
 Recipients will receive up to $3,000 in additional funding for families who have a combined federal adjusted gross income of $125,000 or less.

-So what do you have to do to make sure you're eligible to receive this valuable financial assistance for Utica College?
+So what do you have to do to make sure you're eligible to receive this valuable financial assistance for Utica University?